proletariatgames/UnrealHxGenerator/README.md

     }
 ```

-Set the `EXTERN_OUTPUT_DIR` environment variable to the location you wish to output the generated files to.
+Set the `EXTERN_OUTPUT_DIR` environment variable to the location you wish to output the generated files to, and set the `GENERATE_EXTERNS` environment variable to 1

 ## Installation (pre 4.11)